CU-Boulder-CRDDS/Research-Data-Foundations-Camp-2025-January/content/introduction/land-acknowledgement.md

 ---
 # Land acknowledgement

-Before beginning the workshop, we'd like to acknowledge the indigenous lands upon which our institutions reside.
+Before beginning the workshop, we'd like to acknowledge the Indigenous lands upon which our institutions reside.

 [University of Colorado Boulder](https://www.colorado.edu/about/land-acknowledgment)